Savannah Maddox: Kentucky House of Representatives

 Maddox was first elected to the 2019 Kentucky House of Representatives in the 2018 election, when she defeated Grant County Judge-Executive Darrell Link by 5,000 votes (36%) in the general election.

 Maddox supported the passage of Senate Bill 150, which legalized constitutional concealed carry for legal gun owners in Kentucky.
-The bill was endorsed by the National Rifle Association, while it was opposed by the Kentucky Fraternal Order of Police, Louisville Metro Police Department, and by the Kentucky Sheriff's Association.
+The bill was endorsed by the National Rifle Association of America, while it was opposed by the Kentucky Fraternal Order of Police, Louisville Metro Police Department, and by the Kentucky Sheriff's Association.
 It was signed into law in October 2019, and Maddox, along with Governor Matt Bevin, was awarded the .50 Caliber Freedom Award from the National Association for Gun Rights for her work in passing the legislation.

 Maddox introduced House Bill 321 in January 2020, which died in committee.
 It would have made it a felony for a doctor to perform a surgery or prescribe a medication to a minor intending to alter the child's gender.

 During the COVID-19 pandemic, Maddox was an opponent of Governor Andy Beshear's emergency orders, calling them acts of "tyranny."
-She proposed a measure to restrict the governor’s ability to enact a state of emergency, but it failed to advance.
+She proposed a measure to restrict the governor's ability to enact a state of emergency, but it failed to advance.
 Beshear said his actions saved lives, and that they reflected guidance from the White House Coronavirus Task Force.

-Maddox’s connection to armed militia groups who organized certain protests generated controversy, as did her posting of photos of herself with white supremacists.
+Maddox's connection to armed militia groups who organized certain protests generated controversy, as did her posting of photos of herself with white supremacists.
 Kentucky State House Democrats called on Republican leaders to formally censure Maddox after protestors from a local far-right anti-government militia Three Percenters Chapter that she had taken pictures with hung governor Beshear in effigy outside the state capitol in 2020.
 She had made comments about Beshear after a protest, that she did not personally attend, which the Democrats said encouraged the protestors to escalate their tactics.
 House Democrats also criticized Maddox for tweets she made in 2014 and 2015 in which she criticized Jews, Muslims, and then-President Barack Obama.

 Maddox proposed House Bill 28 in January 2022, which was defeated in the Senate Committee on Health and Welfare chaired by State Senator Ralph Alvarado.
 As she proposed it, it would have banned the state government, local governments, state colleges, and private employers from forcing employees or applicants to disclose whether or not they have received any COVID-19 vaccine shots.
 The Kentucky Chamber of Commerce opposed HB 28.
 An amended version of the bill, which excluded private employers, cleared the House Committee in March 2022, and passed in the House.